cjeholm/DUCK/README.md

 Aircraft reporting a non-numerical altitude may cause the script to crash.
 Not yet tested.

-Warning sounds play well on Windows but is not yet fully implemented on OSX and Linux.
+Warning sounds play well on Windows but is not yet fully implemented on MacOS and Linux, where they now just play the default terminal beep.